Skip to content

 The all-over tile look gives a kitchen block a modern finish

-From the space next to the couch, the trend continues directly into the kitchen.
+From the spot next to the couch, it moves directly into the kitchen.
 Here, too, the trend of new tile furniture is bringing fresh looks to the ambiance.
-Instead of serving only as a backsplash between upper and lower cabinets or as a flooring surface, tiles are now conquering the kitchen island.
-The small-format design, covered entirely with tiles, not only looks exceptionally original but also provides an easy-to-clean covering.
-Whether a monochrome or colorful patterned surface, both create maximum attention and admittedly make the rest of the kitchen elements fade into the background.
-Depending on your enthusiasm for tile designs, you can choose between full or partial coverings—both options have their visual appeal!
+Instead of serving only as a backsplash between upper and lower cabinets or as a floor surface, tiles are now conquering the kitchen island.
+The small-format design, covered entirely with tiles, not only looks exceptionally original but also provides an easy-to-maintain covering.
+Whether a monochrome or colorful patterned surface, both create maximum attention and admittedly make the other kitchen elements fade somewhat into the background.
+Depending on your enthusiasm for tile designs, you can choose between full or partial coverings–both options have their visual appeal!

 Instagram placeholder